-Our portfolio may lack diversification among portfolio companies which may subject us to a risk of significant loss if one or more of these companies defaults on its obligations under any of its debt instruments.
+Our portfolio may lack diversification among portfolio companies, which may subject us to a risk of significant loss if one or more of these companies defaults on its obligations under any of its debt instruments.

-Our portfolio may hold a limited number of portfolio companies.
-For example, the [ ] largest investments in the Legacy Portfolio as of [ ], 2013 represented [ ]% of the fair value of the Legacy Portfolio.
+Our portfolio may be concentrated in a limited number of portfolio companies.
+For example, the 10 largest investments in the Legacy Portfolio as of June 30, 2013 represented 54.8% of the fair value of the Legacy Portfolio.
 Beyond the asset diversification requirements associated with our qualification as a RIC under the Code, we will not have fixed guidelines for diversification, and our investments may be concentrated in relatively few companies.
 As our portfolio is less diversified than the portfolios of some larger funds, we are more susceptible to failure if a single loan fails.
+The disposition or liquidity of a significant investment may also adversely impact our net asset value and our results of operations.
 Similarly, the aggregate returns we realize may be significantly adversely affected if a small number of investments perform poorly or if we need to write down the value of any one investment.